docker/docs/notary/running_a_service.md

 Note that you cannot override a key whose value is another map.
 For instance, setting
 `NOTARY_SERVER_STORAGE='{"storage": {"backend": "memory"}}'` will not set in-memory storage.
 It just fails to parse.
 You can only override keys whose values are strings or numbers.

 For example, let's say that you wanted to run a single Notary server instance:

 - with your own TLS cert and keys
-- with a local, in-memory signer service rather than using Notary signer,
+- with a local, in-memory signer service rather than using Notary signer
 - using a local, in-memory TUF metadata store rather than using MySQL
 - produce JSON-formatted logs